 How does it perform though?

-Despite these issues, if you’re looking for a simple beginner metal detector that’s lightweight, very easy to use and provides great value, the Silver uMax is an excellent choice.
-The lifetime warranty also shows Tesoro are confident in the durability of their product.
-If you want a screen, however, then go for the F22.
+Despite these issues, if you’re looking for a beginner metal detector that’s a step up from the F22 and provides great value, the ACE 400 is an excellent choice.

-Now, if you want something more advanced than an entry-level model, here’s a list of the top options by type of hunting.
+Now, if you want something more advanced than an entry-level model, here’s a list of the top speciality metal detectors by the type of hunting they excel at.

 For Relic Hunting